tobeycarman/pestdemo/README.md

 11. `<case-name>.obf` - The observation sensitivities.
 12. `<case-name>.rst` - The restart information stored at the beginning of each optimisation iteration.
 13. `<case-name>.par` - The best parameter values achieved.
+14. `cmt_calparbgc.pmt` - Contains the variable/substitution names from the template file(s).
+Generated by `TEMPCHEK`.

 <hr>